ibm-cloud-docs/Cloudant/api/creating_views.md

 dramatically.
 If your view works correctly with small data sets but quits working when more data is added, you might have violated the growth rate characteristic restriction.

+### Execution environment

+Your indexing functions operate in a memory-constrained environment where the document itself forms a part of the memory that is used in that environment.
+Your code's stack and document must fit inside this memory.
+Documents are limited to a maximum size of 64 MB.

 ## Storing the view definition